ga-wdi-lessons/js-higher-order-functions/readme.md

 ### Passing Functions to Functions (5 minutes / 00:25)

+Create a directory called `js-higher-order-functions` in your sandbox directory.
+Inside of it create an `index.html` file and a `script.js` file.
+Add boiler plate to `index.html`, link the script, and add a `console.log` to the script to make sure everything is wired up properly.

 Higher order functions make it possible for us to pass custom behavior to functions that do generic tasks.
 There is an especially common task of looping through an array that we very commonly use higher order functions.